Tigers vs. Guardians: Betting Trends, Records ATS, Home/Road Splits

 Tigers Recent Betting Performance

-- In 10 games as the underdog over the last 10 matchups, the Tigers have posted a mark of 4-6.
+- In 10 games as the underdog over the last 10 matchups, the Tigers have a record of 5-5.

-- In their last 10 games with an over/under, the Tigers and their opponents have combined to eclipse the total seven times.
+- In their last 10 matchups with a total posted by sportsbooks, the Tigers and their foes are 5-5-0 when it comes to hitting the over.

-- The Tigers' ATS record is 1-1-0 over their last 10 contests (oddsmakers set spreads in two of those games).
+- The Tigers' record against the spread is 1-1-0 over their previous 10 contests (bookmakers set spreads in two of those contests).

 Tigers Betting Records & Stats

-- The Tigers have been victorious in five, or 35.7%, of the 14 contests they have been chosen as underdogs in this season.
+- The Tigers have won in seven, or 43.8%, of the 16 contests they have been named as odds-on underdogs this year.

-- Detroit has a record of 5-9 in games where bookmakers have it as underdogs of at least +100 on the moneyline.
+- Detroit has a record of 3-6, a 33.3% win rate, when it's set as an underdog of +125 or more by bookmakers this season.

-- Sportsbooks have implied with the moneyline set for this matchup that the Tigers have a 50% chance of pulling out a win.
+- The moneyline set for this matchup implies the Tigers have a 44.4% chance of coming away with a victory in the contest.

 - The Tigers have played just two games with a spread this season and split those games 1-1 ATS.